rishabkumar7/hashnode-blog/clhf7kz35000409ic7sd2ge5y.md

 %[https://youtu.be/QCFChF-V24s]

 In conclusion, passing the Microsoft Azure AZ-400 DevOps Engineer Expert exam requires a good understanding of Azure services and DevOps practices.
 With proper preparation and practice, anyone can pass the exam and earn the certification.
-If you have any questions about the exam or the certification, feel free to leave a comment below.
+If you have any questions about the exam or the certification, feel free to reach out to me on [Twitter](http://twitter.com/rishabk7) or [LinkedIn.](https://linkedin.com/in/rishabkumar7)